stevenbenner/stevenbenner.com/src/content/posts/2009-12-27-building-a-home-network-attached-storage-server-part-1-hardware.md

 A professional file server should be running a dedicated hardware RAID controller card.
 They are faster, have better alerts and disaster recovery and are theoretically easier to replace in the event of a controller failure.
 However, they are very expensive for a home server budget.
 A good controller card will cost between $500 and $1,000.
 For this build budget there was simply no way that I could purchase a hardware controller and still meet my storage requirements.

-#### Not using ECC RAM.
+#### Not using <abbr title="Error Correction Code">ECC</abbr> RAM.

-I should have been looking for a motherboard that supports ECC RAM.
+I should have been looking for a motherboard that supports [ECC RAM](https://en.wikipedia.org/wiki/ECC_memory).
 This thought never even crossed my mind when I was planning it.
 However, the idea of a Network Attached File Server is that it will be online 24/7/365.
 It would be best if it was running ECC RAM.
 This isn’t the end of the world however, it is unlikely that this will ever cause a problem.

 #### The Promise RAID controller is slow.